david-deboer/hera-cst/README.md

 2016 August 23:
 This folder is mis-named in that the data are mostly (only?) from HFSS.
 4Y2H_4900 refers to the feed used (172/36/36cm with gap) rigged at 4900mm.
 GX contains co-linear-polar gain in dBi and PX the phase in deg for rE.
 GY/PY are the cross-pol
+Directory GP4Y2H_4900 has the csv files and HP4Y2H_4900 has the hmap files.